 Christine Nobiss from Winnipeg, Manitoba, Canada is Plains Cree-Salteaux of the George Gordon First Nation in Saskatchewan, Canada and grew up in Winnipeg, Manitoba, Canada.
-She is lead organizer, media spokesperson and movement mentor at Little Creek Camp in Iowa to continue the stand lit at Standing Rock against the Dakota Access Pipeline.
-She will nurture this critical Camp web hub and inspire community engagement and support via social media messaging and event-based participatory environmental activism to her extensive network.
-She will collaborate with our team of legal, environmental and social media experts to weave an honest and inclusive narrative that overcomes apathy, develops discernment and seeds-self determination.
+She is lead organizer, media spokesperson and movement mentor in Iowa and across the nation.
+She works to inspire community engagement and support via her writing, speakingsocial media messaging and event-based participatory environmental and social justice activism to her extensive network.

 “I am a mother who believes in the future integrity of Earth Mother’s environment and in social justice for all.
 I have been an active member of the environmental movement since childhood, Christine believes that Indigenous sovereignty and knowledge are ways to decolonize both people and the climate.”

 Christine graduated from the University of Iowa with a Masters Degree in Religious Studies (with a focus on Native American Religion and Culture) and a Graduate Minor in American Indian Native Studies.
 She has been an activist all her life, and fights for a future for her two small children.
 For that reason she founded Indigenous Iowa so she could build an off reservation community for Natives living in Iowa.
 She is a force in the movement and has selflessly donated her time to her stand at Standing Rock, Little Creek Camp to continue the fight against the Dakota Access Pipeline in Iowa.
 She now works for Seeding Sovereignty and Bold Iowa and partners with and/or helps many organizations including Women’s Indigenous Media, Digital Smoke Signals, The Indian Problem, 100 Grannies, White Buffalo Calf Woman Society, Braveheart Society, StopETP Coalition, Wiconi Un Tipi Camp, The Possibility Alliance and more.

 Lee Ziesche is a writer, documentary filmmaker, and millennial fighting for a livable planet.
 For over three years she traveled around the world to communities on the frontlines of extreme energy extraction as the grassroots coordinator for International WOW Company’s award winning GASLAND films.
 She also did camera and drone work for HOW TO LET GO OF THE WORLD (2016) and co-produced WHAT MILLENNIALS TALK ABOUT WHEN THEY TALK ABOUT CLIMATE CHANGE (2015).